 Yes.
 The word so in English is incredibly versatile.

 *** Both a comma and an ellipsis could be used here.
-However, as an editor, I don't feel the pause used after so as a discourse marker is a regular pause; therefore, I would use an ellipsis after the word so in this case, not a comma.
+However, as an editor, I don't feel that the pause used after so as a discourse marker is a regular pause; therefore, I would use an ellipsis after the word so in this case, not a comma.